pepegar/courses-and-presentations/slides-md/pfp/04-pip.md

 # Plan for today

->- Errata & answer questions about previous sessions
 >- PYPI
 >- virtual environments
 >- pip
 >- Downloading & using Python libraries

-# Errata

-The last day I wasn't able to run cells that contained imports of local python packages.
-This demonstrated to be a bug in VSCode's python plugin.

-# Q&A

-- How recursion works?
-- How mergesort recursion works?

 # Python Package Index